REUL-Lab/eula-aat/README.md

 ### Part 1 (Back-end)
 * `git clone https://github.com/REUL-Lab/eula-aat.git` this repository
 * `cd eula-aat`
-* If developing, initialize and activate the environment with conda using
+* If developing, initialize and acgivate the environment with conda using
     - `conda env create -f environment.yml`
     - `source activate eula-aat`
 * If running for deploy (on debian distributions only), run the quick configure script and skip to Part 2
     - `sudo chmod +x setup.sh && sudo ./setup.sh`
 * For other deploys, install the python environment and continue following
     - `pip install -r requirements.txt`

 Install the punkt package for nltk
 * `python -c 'import nltk; nltk.download("punkt")'`